 Execution is about completing your test scripts according to the schedule that you’ve defined.
 You follow the steps in your scripts and if something doesn’t work, you notify your developer to fix it.
 You should document your findings – including screen captures – so that if something does go wrong, you can go back and look at what you did.

 During the testing, you also need to track and monitor your progress to make sure you meet your timelines, and to make sure your platform or app is working correctly.

 5. Review the results

 This last step is an important one.
 You want to make sure you’re happy with the outcome of your testing.
 As you track and monitor your testing, you get a feel for how well your platform or app is working.
-You look at the number of issues that you encounter and see how many test scripts that you’ve been able to complete successfully.
+You look at the number of issues that you encounter, and see how many test scripts that you’ve been able to complete successfully.
 If there are lots of issues, then you may want to pause the testing until some of the issues have been fixed.
 You should keep testing until your exit criteria have been met.

 Why do I need to do all of this?

-Another reason for going through this process for testing is that you need to be clear about what you want to test, so you can be happy your platform or app works properly!
+Another reason for going through this process is you need to be clear about what you want to test, so you can be happy your platform or app works properly!
 You also need to align with your development team on what you expect so that they can meet those expectations.

 Testing – despite it’s tediousness – is actually quite rewarding!
 You get to see your finished product in action, which is always exciting.
 You also assure yourself that your product works the way that you want it to.